sourcegraph/deploy/doc/development.md

 ## Building an AMI

-To create an AMI for a given T-shirt size, follow the [instructions in our development docs](https://docs.sourcegraph.com/admin/deploy/machine-images/aws-ami#deploy-sourcegraph) and refer to the following tables.
+To create an AMI for a given T-shirt size, follow the instructions for creating a single AMI below and refer to the following tables.

 #### AWS